AkhilAmbati2/Analog_MixedSignal_IC/PLL_Design_45nm/D_Flip_Flop/README.md

 ## Files Included
 * **`schematic.png`**: Transistor-level schematic of the DFF.
 * **`transient.png`**: Waveforms showing the setup time parametric sweep (Pass/Fail boundary).

+## Notes
+- All schematics and layouts are **sanitized**
+- No foundry PDK files, device models, or proprietary data are included
+- Images are provided for **educational and portfolio purposes only**
+- The focus is on **design methodology**, not process-specific optimization

+---

 ---
 *Part of the 1GHz PLL Design Project.*